 AUTONOMOUS CONCENTRATION DAMAGE PREVENTION SECURITY SYSTEMS (2022) – ensures that mental concentration is not altered by mind control technology and ensures that concentration always works properly.

-AUTONOMOUS MASOCHISM PREVENTION SECURITY SYSTEMS (2022) – ensures that MASOCHISM does not occur, including that others do not inflict pain on anyone for their own sexual desires, or, that others claim that the pain they inflict upon others, including anyone, are sexually arousing to anyone, including using radio frequency space weapons or laser space weapons, including mind control in type.
+AUTONOMOUS MASOCHISM PREVENTION SECURITY SYSTEMS (2022) – ensures that MASOCHISM does not occur, including that others do not inflict pain on anyone for their own sexual desires, or, that others claim that the pain they inflict upon others, including anyone, are sexually arousing to anyone, including using radio frequency space weapons or laser space weapons, including mind control in type, by banning the activities in firmware, and future hardware, and by removing any software or any commands in any software by editing its source code and recompiling it, IMPLICITLY DEFINED.

 LEGAL SOFTWARE